J0hn8uff3r/W10_.Net_Framework_3.5_Offline_Installer/README.md

 # W10_.Net_Framework_3.5_Offline_Installer
 This script will help you to install .NET Framework 3.5 Service Pack 1 Offline and bypass Windows 10 installation errors

-You can download .Net Framework 3.5 Service Pack 1 .cab from:
+You can download the necessary .Net Framework 3.5 Service Pack 1 .cab file from:

 http://www.uploadmagnet.com/q5u3shn8mfow/microsoft-windows-netfx3-ondemand-package.cab